Beacon technology has completely revolutionized both business and marketing.

 These innovative and functional usages of beacons can help with branding and better engage a specific customer base.

 There’s no better time than now to start strategizing how you can use beacons to market your business.

 Now, more than ever, people have a strong preference for dynamic and highly personalized content.

-So be proactive, stay on top of the beacon technology trend, and take advantage of the many ways in which you can make it work for you.
+So be proactive, stay on top of trends, and take advantage of the many ways in which you can make it work for you.